[Focus] EU postpones decision on glyphosate

 On Tuesday (24 October), the European Parliament adopted a non-binding text calling for the phase-out of glyphosate in the coming years, with a compete ban by 2022.

-Shortly after the vote, the commission announced it would propose a license period of five to seven years.
+Shortly after the vote, the commission announced it would propose a licence period of five to seven years.

-Apparently, this compromise was also not enough for a majority of states to support it.
+During Wednesday's meeting, member states exposed their positions, mainly favouring a 5,7 or 10-year renewal.
+But it appeared that none of them would gather enough support to be adopted.

+An EU source said "quite a few" member states were still in favour of a 10-year renewal - and that 'phasing out' was not considered, as that fell under different legislation.

 "The commission took note of the positions of the different delegations of member states upon which it will now reflect and will announce the date of the next meeting shortly," Paduraru said.